Audubon Saves Habitat Through Careful Energy Development Planning

 Western Transmission Lines

-Audubon’s Western Transmission work is complex as well, as the world-class wind and solar potential of the west — and the transmission lines needed to bring it to primarily the population centers in the desert southwest —collide with flyways, Important Bird Areas, endangered species like Whooping Cranes, and species of concern like the sage-grouse.
-Audubon Wyoming’s work on siting energy development projects in Wyoming to avoid sage-grouse habitat is the model for similar efforts in Colorado, New Mexico, Idaho and Arizona.
-The species and concerns may be different but the goals are the same: avoid or minimize impacts to birds, wildlife and habitat.
+Audubon's Western Transmissionwork is complex as well, as the world-class wind and solar potential of the west -- and the transmission lines needed to bring it to primarily the population centers in the desert southwest --collide with flyways, Important Bird Areas, endangered species like Whooping Cranes, and species of concern like the sage-grouse.
+Audubon Rockies' work on siting energy development projects in Wyoming, Colorado, New Mexico, Idaho and Arizona involves partnerships and is focused on the following goals: avoid or minimize impacts to birds, wildlife and habitat.

 The SunZia Project consists of two extra-high voltage electric transmission lines and substations that will transport primarily renewable energy from Arizona and New Mexico to customers and markets across the southwestern United States.
 Learn more.

-This transmission Corridor starts just outside of Casper, Wyoming, swinging down through the southern part of the state and end in Boise, Idaho.
+The furthest along of all the proposed high voltage transmission lines, it starts just outside of Casper, Wyoming, swinging down through the southern part of the state and end in Boise, Idaho.
 How it overlays with important sage-grouse and sage-dependent species, impacts to riparian areas, and other environmental considerations are all part of what Audubon is bringing to this project.
+This line is proposed to be an alternating current high-voltage transmission line.
 Learn more.

 San Luis Valley